Parity Quantum Optimization: Encoding Constraints: Hamiltonian Dynamics

-Here, the bracket $[]^*$ denotes a sum over all pairs $\langle i, j \rangle$ of neighboured qubits connected via an exchange term in $[C]$ e.g., in Fig.~\ref{fig1} the number of terms in the side condition is $|[C]|=3$ and the number of exchange terms $|[C]^*|=2$ as there are two possible exchange moves that can be done with nearest neighbors.
+Here, the bracket $[]^*$ denotes a sum over all pairs $\langle i, j \rangle$ of neighboring qubits connected via an exchange term in $[\mathcal{C}]$ e.g., in Fig.~\ref{fig1} the number of terms in the side condition is $|[\mathcal{C}]|=3$ and the number of exchange terms $|[\mathcal{C}]^*|=2$ as there are two possible exchange moves that can be done with nearest neighbors.
+The full time-dependent protocol reads